vczh-websites/vczh/Espresso-DialingIn/Decent-Niche/2024-10/Cafe-Bach-Panama-Donpachi-Teipika.md

 - 7/20.0g -> 8/19s 40.6g 2.5\~2.9ml/s, not much changed
 - 7.5/20.0g -> 8/17s 39.5g 3.8\~4.1ml/s, not much changed
+  - why so fast?
+6\~1 barbresults in a slightly lower flow rate, which mean this one may be right, not because of channeling
-  - why so fast? why no change?
+  - why no change?

 ### 6~1bar/92C

 - 7.5/20.0g -> 9/18s 39.1g 3.1\~3.4ml/s, rich flavor, balanced, sweet, cherry but not obvious
   - yes!
+  - try 6 bar flat, aftertaste is kind of too strong